mgmt-sa-tiger-team/skylight/README.md

   ```
   If you decide to use another domain, make sure to update the **three** variables.
 The DN must match the DNS domain name.
 If the domain is not the same in the three variables, the domain controller will fail to properly resolve server DNS names in the environment.

-- **Connection times out**: the installer sometimes times out during the execution of some of the tasks (this is indicated by a message of `Control master terminated unexpectedly.
+- **Connection times out**
+  The installer sometimes times out during the execution of some of the tasks (this is indicated by a message of `Control master terminated unexpectedly.
 Shared connection closed`).
   This would mostly happen during the `run the tower installer` task of the `ansible-tower` role and the `Copy lab guides to server` task of the `docs_setup` role.
   To trace the execution time for all of the tasks that the playbook invokes, update the `ansible.cfg` to add some callback plugins before deploying the environment.

   ```